Click each heading to open that section of the Process

 There's no requirement for you to already have links to the culture of the country you wish to apply to, although for India it does give you an advantage.
 You do need to be able to help your child learn about their heritage, to integrate that with your family culture and you must respect their heritage.
 You need to learn how to provide your child with familiar food from their culture and say some basic phrases in their language.
 Take a look at resources that will help you to build your child's awareness of their heritage.

-3. Education, Assessment/Approval to be an adoptive parent, Home Study Report - Either AFS or OTMFC, with approval by the NZCA
+3. Education, Assessment/Approval to be an adoptive parent, Home Study Report - Either AFS or OT, with NZCA approval

 Whichever organisation you use, this steps involves